Patchling Documentation

 done

-Real Results: One overnight run on a Python project:
+Real results from one overnight run on a Python project:

 | Metric | Before | After |